War of the Camisards: Post-war unrest

 Abraham Mazel escaped his prison in July 1705 and fled to England.
-Mazel returned to his home country in 1709 to lead a new English-backed insurrection.
+Mazel returned to his home country in 1709 to lead a new British-backed insurrection.
 A hundred men with Mazel at their helm, told France to restore the edict of Nantes and free Camisard prisoners who had been captured during the war.
 The revolt was crushed by French authorities.

 Mazel refused to stop fighting for the Huguenot cause.
-In 1710 he organized an expedition of English troops into the country, but after they landed that July in Sète, they were sent back by French reinforcements.
+In 1710 he organized a British-backed invasion of the country, but after landing at Sète in June, the invaders were quickly forced to withdraw by royal forces.
 Mazel was taken prisoner and finally killed on October 4, 1710, in the city of Uzès.
 Claris was beaten to death in October and Jouany was executed the next year.

-In 1713, the Kingdom of France signed a peace treaty with the Kingdom of Great Britain, marking the beginning of the end of the Spanish war of Succession.
+In 1713, the Kingdom of France signed a peace treaty with the Kingdom of Great Britain, marking the beginning of the end of the War of the Spanish Succession.
 At the request of Queen Anne, Louis XIV pardoned 136 Huguenot galley slaves imprisoned for their faith, allowing them to seek exile in England.

 The persecution of Huguenots came to an end in the 1787 Edict of Versailles.
 Signed by Louis XVI, the son of Nicolas de Lamoignon, Chrétien-François de Lamoignon de Bâville, attended the ceremony and had helped to issue the new law.

 Casualties

 According to the historian Pierre Rolland, of the estimated 7,500 to 10,000 Camisards who took part in the war, at least 2,000 died in action, and at least 1,000 were summarily executed.
 200 people were executed via trial, including by hanging, breaking wheel and immolation.
 An additional 2,000 Camisards were imprisoned or conscripted into the army.
 200 became galley slaves.
 1,000 to 1,200 had surrendered in 1704, many of which fled to exile in Switzerland.

 In his 1718 report, Mémoire sur l'état présent des affaires de Languedoc, Nicolas de Lamoignon de Basville estimated over 14,000 people had died during the War of the Camisards.

 The Huguenot population suffered heavy losses.
 The guerilla warfare employed by rebels and the extreme support that it received from local peasants resulted in France's need to suppress the local population.
-Soldiers and militias were responsible for numerous massacres of Protestants during the war.
+French regulars and militiamen were responsible for numerous massacres of Protestants in France during the war.
 Historian Catherine Randall described French atrocities as a form of ethnic cleansing.
 While Elizabeth Williams from Oklahoma State University agreed that Huguenots had been "perhaps the most brutally persecuted Protestants of the early modern era", she criticizes the narrative of the war as an ethnic cleansing.

 Camisards were also guilty of atrocities.
 Catholic priest and historian Jean Rouquette listed the names of 471 recorded different civilians who were killed by the Camisards.